Turquoise-winged parrotlet

-The turquoise-winged parrotlet (Forpus spengeli) is a species of parrot in the family Pscittacidae.
+The turquoise-winged parrotlet (Forpus spengeli) is a species of parrot in the family Psittacidae.

 Description

 Turquoise-winged parrotlets are typically 12 cm long and weigh about 28 g.
 Their bodies are mostly yellow-green; eyes are dark brown and legs and beak are light peach.
 Turquoise-winged parrotlets are sexually dimorphic: males have bright turquoise feathers on their lower backs and rumps, and have purple-blue underwing coverts and axillaries.
 Females have no blue markings, but their foreheads and faces are brighter yellow-green than males'.
 Like all parrots, turquoise-winged parrotlets exhibit zygodactyly: two toes face forward and two toes face backward.